Global Payments (GPN) Q3 2017 Results - Earnings Call Transcript

 Ashwin Shirvaikar - Citigroup Global Markets, Inc.

 Thanks.
 Hey, guys.
 Congratulations, good quarter.
 I wanted to ask about the pipeline from Vista, what it looks like, and sort of a two-phased question.
-One is, obviously, you've got to go sign deals like DealerSocket, but then you also I think have to work with a company like DealerSocket to get to their customers as well.
-And can you sort of help us figure out how that two-phase arrangement sort of works like, especially with a name like DealerSocket which I believe does have an agreement at co-pay.
-So is this a coexist situation?
+One is, obviously, you've got to go sign deals like DealerSocket, but then you also, I think, have to work with a company like DealerSocket to get to their customers as well.
+And, can you sort of help us figure out how that two-phase arrangement sort of works like, especially with a name like DealerSocket, which I believe does have an agreement at co-pay.
+So, is this a coexist situation?
 Is there exclusivity?
 Details like that.

 Cameron M. Bready - Global Payments, Inc.

 Hey, Ashwin.
 It's Cameron.
-Maybe I'll start and I'll try to frame up how we go about the process with Vista and then I'll turn it over to David to get into more specifics as to how our interactions with a particular software partner really work and how we get to market with that customer.
-So as a Vista portfolio matter, you're absolutely correct in that we're working hand-in-hand with Vista to identify the portfolio companies that they own today that number one, would make good payment technology partners for us, and two that, frankly, meet our solution and would benefit from our solutions.
-Once we identify that pipeline of opportunity, then I think there's something like 45 I think portfolio companies in the Vista group today.
-We do then go work with the individual company to structure a bespoke arrangement with that particular entity that's going to meet their need; it's also going to work for us as a commercial matter.
+Maybe I'll start and I'll try to frame up how we go about the process with Vista, and then I'll turn it over to David to get into more specifics as to how our interactions with a particular software partner really work, and how we get to market with that customer.
+So as a Vista portfolio matter, you're absolutely correct in that we're working hand-in-hand with Vista to identify the portfolio companies that they own today that, number one, would make good payment technology partners for us, and two that, frankly, need our solution and would benefit from our solutions.
+Once we identify that pipeline of opportunity, then I think there's something like 45, I think, portfolio companies in the Vista group today.
+We do then go work with the individual company to structure a bespoke arrangement with that particular entity that's going to meet their needs; it's also going to work for us as a commercial matter.

-As you would appreciate, Vista is not a long-term owner of assets so we can have the best relationship in the world with Vista, but we really want to have the relationship at the individual portfolio company because we want that relationship to sustain whatever life expectancy they may have as a Vista (37:50).
-So that's the objectives through this process.
+As you would appreciate, Vista is not a long-term owner of assets, so we can have the best relationship in the world with Vista, but we really want to have the relationship at the individual portfolio company, because we want that relationship to sustain whatever life expectancy they may have as a Vista tate (37:50).
+So that's the objective through this process.
 It does take time.
-We could not be more pleased that we already have one signed, which I think, frankly, even relative to our own expectations is greater than we would have anticipated.
-And we have a nice pipeline of opportunities building and a good discussion ongoing with a number of other portfolio companies that we're going to work to continue to drive forward from there.
+We could not be more pleased that we already have one signed, which I think, frankly, even relative to our own expectations, is greater than we would have anticipated.
+And we have a nice pipeline of opportunities building, and a good discussion ongoing with a number of other portfolio companies, that we're going to work to continue to drive forward from there.

 David E. Mangum - Global Payments, Inc.

 Yeah, Ashwin.
 David.
-A little more color, then so if you think about the process of them bringing someone live or even closing the deal, I'll start with something I said last quarter which is there's nothing better than a warm lead when you're trying to go in for a sale.
+A little more color, then.
+So, if you think about the process of them bringing someone live or even closing the deal, I'll start with something I said last quarter which is, there's nothing better than a warm lead when you're trying to go in for a sale.
 So in the case of DealerSocket, we were actually already in the sale process with them.
 It wildly accelerated via the business relationship that Cameron described a moment ago, to the end result of us being able to actually close it in just a matter of weeks post our transaction with ACTIVE, which is just fantastic, hopefully a sign of the ability to move more quickly through those pipelines as we go forward.
-Of the 45 or so portfolio companies Cameron described, a handful are already in our pipeline and were before, so hopefully again we expect to see or hope to see accelerated sales processes there.
+Of the 45 or so portfolio companies Cameron described, a handful are already in our pipeline and were before, so hopefully again, we expect to see, or hope to see, accelerated sales processes there.

 To speak directly about how we bring a customer live, let's actually use DealerSocket maybe as an example.
-So what DealerSocket really does, they provide a really sort of Middleware engine CRM solution for the automotive vertical.
+So what DealerSocket really does, they provide a really sort of Middleware engine, CRM solution, for the automotive vertical.
 So it simplifies sales and marketing.
 They tend to target independent dealers.
 There are also franchises as well.
 But you're talking about maybe 2,000 or so mostly independent dealers, so a huge opportunity.
-So probably why we're so excited about is 2,000 dealers.
-This is why actually we made the call, not just the sale, but this is a material potential partner for us.
+It's part of why we're so excited about it is, 2,000 dealers.
+This is why actually we (39:26) made the call – not just the sale, but this is a material potential partner for us.

 To get them live, as you might think about, this is a CRM solution, we have to deeply integrate our payments technology into a CRM solution, add some of our marketing technology as well, and make sure that as a salesperson is working that independent dealer, they can see that on their sales force automation system, they can run marketing campaigns, they can run pricing deals at the end of a month.
 It's a pretty deep technical integration to create the seamless experience that we talk about the drives, the outsize growth you get from our integrated payments businesses.
 That'll take 90 days to as much as six months in order to create the full integration.
-It's part of why it's so valuable as you don't just do this in nine days with the semi-integrated solution.
+Part of why it's so valuable is, you don't just do this in nine days with a semi-integrated solution.
 It's a big deal.

 Ashwin Shirvaikar - Citigroup Global Markets, Inc.